• Home

 Which words or phrases make reference to the concept you're trying to explain, and why does your evidence matter?

 This is where we see what you've got.
-Which words and phrases seem especially important in each quotation as they relate to the other quotations?
+Which words and phrases seem especially important in each quotation as they relate to the other passages?

 What each quotation says is fairly clear.
 So there's no need to rehash or summarize the Shakespeare.
 Assume we can all read it.
 Why does it matter?
 Why is it important?
 What insight can you bring to the material?